 1. Take a bungee jump off the Harbour Bridge Or From Auckland’s Sky Tower

-One location is from the middle of the iconic Auckland Harbour Bridge, which is the only bungee location in New Zealand over the ocean.
+One location is in the middle of the iconic Auckland Harbour Bridge, which is the only bungee location over the ocean in New Zealand.

 2. Escape To Wine And Dine On Waiheke Island